 A data migration is an iterative process.
 By creating a process that you can easily tweak and repeat you’re saving a huge amount of time and effort, as well as making your ‘go-live’ more predictable.

 CloverDX workflows are built to be repeatable, so you can iterate and review changes quickly on your whole data set, not just an artificial test set.
 So when you get to your switch over point, you should already know exactly how your data will look.

 The importance of repeatability for data migrations

-Trying to manage a data migration manually can cause problems when there’s a small change in your data or your target system (which there inevitably will be).
-With a manual process you might need to start all over again and re-do all your work.
-With a system built for repeatability, you can easily go back and forth, make changes, and re-run the whole process automatically.
+Manual data migration can cause problems.
+If there is a small change in your data or target system you will have to start over again, re-doing all your work.
+With a system built for repeatability you can easily make changes and re-run an automated data migration process.

-Automating as much of the data migration process as possible saves time, energy and frustration - and results in better delivery.
+Automated data migration processes save time, energy and frustration - and lead to better delivery.